 Bees are the most important group of insects for crop pollination.
 Today's approach integrates managed and wild bee species.
-More information is available in several resources, see (numbers refer to web sites listed below): "What is Integrated Crop Pollination1", "The Integrated Crop Pollination Project^{2,3}", "Integrated Crop Pollination for Squashes, Pumpkins and Gourds4", "Ensuring Pumpkin Pollination5", and the Penn State College of Agricultural Sciences Center for Pollinator Research^{6,7}.
-All states are developing pollinator protection plans (Table A-3).
+More information is available in several online resources, e.g., "What is Integrated Crop Pollination1", "The Integrated Crop Pollination Project^{2,3}", "Integrated Crop Pollination for Squashes, Pumpkins and Gourds4", "Ensuring Pumpkin Pollination5", and Penn State College of Agricultural Sciences Center for Pollinator Research^{6,7}.